iwoty/eisenhower_matrix/README.md

 ### `todo_matrix.py`
 ### Class TodoMatrix

-This is the file containing the logic of an Eisenhower todo_matrix.
+This is the file containing the logic of the Eisenhower TODO matrix.

 __Attributes__